rutendofortunate/rutendofortunate/README.md

 **Description:** A web-based tool that uses statistical models to assess market risk, calculating Value at Risk (VaR), and performing Monte Carlo simulations.

-**Technologies Used:** Python or R, Flask or Django for web development
+**Technologies To Be Used:** Python or R, Flask or Django for web development

 **Key Features:**
 - VaR and CVaR calculation